CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: Related Works

-Our main contribution is the development of \CausalEC, a causally consistent distributed algorithm for read/write data objects that uses erasure coding. \CausalEC~ is developed so that it can use \textit{any} linear erasure coding mechanism in its protocol design. \CausalEC~ preserves the essential aspects of causally consistent data stores, specifically offering low latency read and write operations to clients.
-Specifically, it satisfies the following properties:
+Our main technical contribution is \CausalEC, a causally consistent distributed algorithm for read/write data objects that uses erasure coding. \CausalEC~ is developed so that it can use \textit{any} linear erasure code including cross-object coding techniques. \CausalEC~ satisfies the following properties: {\begin{enumerate}[(I)]